zac-heisey/murray-lampert/kitchen-remodeling-la-jolla.md

 La Jolla residents simply love living there and strive to upgrade their lifestyle to fully enjoy their stay.
 According to 2008 and 2009 surveys, La Jolla had the highest home prices in the nation, which is why it comes as no surprise that homeowners are willing to invest in remodeling and renovating their homes.

-Through various design-build upgrades, homeowners in La Jolla are able to preserve their property for years to come, which in itself is a sound investment.
+Through various design-build upgrades - from [room additions](/room-additions-la-jolla) to outdoor spaces - homeowners in La Jolla are able to preserve their property for years to come, which in itself is a sound investment.
 Moreover, the tendency is to make the home more comfortable, more [energy efficient](/san-diego-green-home-construction), and more attractive overall.

 ## La Jolla [Kitchen Remodels by Murray Lampert](/san-diego-kitchen-remodeling-services)

 ![image of La Jolla Children's Pool](https://upload.wikimedia.org/wikipedia/commons/9/92/LaJolla_childrenspool.JPG "La Jolla Children's Pool")

-When you think about a [home remodeling project in San Diego](/san-diego-home-remodel-services), where better to start than the kitchen?
+When you think about [home remodeling in La Jolla](/service-locations/la-jolla-design-build-and-remodel-services/), where better to start than the kitchen?
 Think about the amount of money you can save if you upgrade your fixtures and fitting to more modern, energy-saving ones.
 Think about the difference a fresh lighting layout can bring to your kitchen.
 It can transform even the dullest of kitchens into a luxurious venue.
 Think about your shabby old cabinets and countertops that simply cry for a makeover.

 You can find all of this and more with **Murray Lampert Design, Build, Remodel**.
 Our team of experienced home renovation professionals bring over 40 years of dedication to each and every remodel we take on.
 We put our [customers' satisfaction](/reviews) first and in return are favored with their trust and loyalty.